astroidex/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 * Create a view with the centroid for each province
 * Try to load the view in QGIS
 * Have a look at your geometry_columns view
-* Check where the centroid of France is and the centroid of Bosnia Herzegovina.
+* Check where the centroid of France is and the centroid of Bosnia and Herzegovina.

 ```sql